Welcome (2007 film): Plot

-Dr. Dayal Ghungroo lives with his wife and his son-like nephew Rajiv, an auctioneer who is his late sister's son, whom Ghungroo wants to get married, but Ghungroo will only allow Rajiv to marry a family that doesn't have a criminal history.
+Dr. Dayal Ghungroo lives with his wife and his son-like nephew Rajiv, an auctioneer who is his late sister's son, whom Ghungroo wants to get married, but Ghungroo will only allow Rajiv to marry a into family that doesn't have a criminal history.
 Meanwhile, a don, Uday Shetty, wants his half-sister, Sanjana, to get married, but all his attempts fail due to his criminal background, and sometimes, due to the revelation by his lawyer.
 Rajiv is smitten by her after a chance meeting.
 Uday and his best friend/foster brother, Sagar Pandey, a.k.a.
 Majnu Bhai, want their marriage to happen.
 But after learning that they are mobsters, Ghungroo flees to South Africa with his family.
 Majnu and Sanjana also arrive there for a holiday.
 She and Rajiv meet again and fall in love.

-Uday and Majnu force Ghungroo to accept the alliance and invite their boss, the powerful underworld Don, Ranvir Dhanraj Xaka, a.k.a.
+Uday and Majnu compel Ghungroo to accept the alliance by emotional blackmail and invite their boss, the powerful underworld Don, Ranvir Dhanraj Xaka, a.k.a.
 RDX, for their engagement.
 Ghungroo sends his sister-in-law, Ishika, to break the alliance, who succeeds by falsely claiming to be Rajiv's childhood betrothed at the engagement party.
 Ghungroo reveals that Rajiv's criminal father harassed and tortured Rajiv's mother, who then requested Ghungroo to keep Rajiv away from crime.
 Ghungroo says he'll agree to their alliance only if Uday and Majnu give up their lives of crime.
 Rajiv and Sanjana attempt to do this by reawakening Uday's love for acting and encouraging Majnu's passion for painting.
 They also plant Ishika to pretend to be in love with both brothers.
 With these things keeping them busy, Uday and Majnu do not have time for crime anymore.

 Rajiv's actions anger Lucky, RDX's son, who attacks Rajiv.
 Sanjana gets hold of the gun and fires a shot that accidentally hits Lucky, which makes him unconscious.
 RDX is informed that Lucky has died, and he comes to attend the cremation.
 However, Lucky, who is still alive, escapes while being followed by Rajiv, Uday, Majnu, and their henchmen while trying to show his father that he's alive, but fails and hides inside the cremation area.
 RDX sets the pile of wood on fire, believing he is cremating his son's body.
 However, Lucky, who is hiding under the wood, jumps out upon realizing the wood is on fire, revealing the truth to RDX.